orbitalchicken/Roadmap/Postponed.md

 		If you plug in a USB, it auto mounts in a location on the desktop but if you unplug it, plug in another, and re-insert the first, the desktop icons overlap each other.
 I've noticed a similar issue in previous Mint releases.
 It would be great if the icons could auto position. small bug in all Linux Mint Cinnamon editions (maybe with Nemo).
 When I drag and drop some file(s) on an archive , my expectation is the files being added to it , but instead of that an error message pops out : “An error occurred while adding files to the archive.
 You can’t add an archive to itself.” .
-The Mate edition does not have this problem when no panels are present -> right-click the desktop -> Add a panel always handle the desktop (when no icons are to be shown, provide right-click features all the same) nemo context menus -> expand/collapse mini-button in the top-right corner of context menu, remember whether it's collapsed/expanded.
-		If Nemo is open with 2 folder-panes the user can switch between both panes with F6, that is fine, if one uses the file-manager with keyboard only.
+The Mate edition does not have this problem when no panels are present -> right-click the desktop -> Add a panel If Nemo is open with 2 folder-panes the user can switch between both panes with F6, that is fine, if one uses the file-manager with keyboard only.
 The problem is, that F6 only works at once, if you have set Nemo to open with 2 panes.
 If Nemo opens with 1 pane (default setting) and the second pane gets opened via F3 (or menu), pressing F6 does at first nothing – no reaction at all.
 You can either click the second pane with the mouse (what is against a keyboard-only usage) or you have to navigate in the first pane anywhere (e.g. by pressing backspace), only after that F6 is reacting
-		nemo: can no longer handle desktop in root session. in context menu, show expand/collapse button/arrow to toggle showing extra context menu options show icons per monitor..
+		nemo: can no longer handle desktop in root session.

 	window management:
 		expo: set overview mode to true by default